-Jana Duggar Fans Flip Out Over Her Joyful Instagram Message
+Jana Duggar Fans Get Emotional Over Her Joyful Instagram Message

-Jana Duggar fans flipped out over the message of joy she shared on Instagram.
-The Counting On star shared the lyrics to a favorite hymn in the caption of the post.
+Jana Duggar fans flipped out over the message of joy she posted on Instagram.
+The Counting On star shared the lyrics to a favorite hymn in the caption of a recent post.
 In response, her 734,000 followers hit the “like” button over 50,000 times and counting.

 The tune is called “Yet Not I But Through Christ in Me” by CityAlight.

-The lyrics of steadfast faith and the promise for a better tomorrow resonated with her fans, who wrote how much the words and the tune had affected them personally in the comments section of the post.
+The lyrics of steadfast faith and the promise for a better tomorrow resonated with her fans, who wrote in the comments section how much the words and the tune had affected them personally.

 “Just listened to this and couldn’t stop crying.
 Tnxx for bringing this song into my life,” posted one follower.